kovidgoyal/calibre/manual/conversion.rst

     with "Mikhail Gorbachiov".
 Also, note that in cases where there are multiple representations of a character (characters shared by Chinese and Japanese for instance) the representation used by the largest number of people will be used (Chinese in the previous example).
-    This option is mainly useful if you are going to view the ebook on a device that does not have support for unicode.
+    This option is mainly useful if you are going to view the e-book on a device that does not have support for unicode.

 :guilabel:`Input character encoding`